klukosiute/kilonovanet/README.md

-# KSM: Kilonova Surrogate Modelling
+# KilonovaNet: Kilonova Surrogate Modelling

+This branch provides a slew of likelihood functions that I used in my own work for both the M. Bulla BNS and D.Kasen BNS models.

 A conditional variational autoencoder (cVAE) framework for producing continuous surrogate spectra for kilonova models.